Skip to Content

 Different terrariums have different substrates.
 Some hold more water than others.
 Sometimes, that is what you are going for.

-For example, a regular potting soil is suitable for growing moss in a terrarium because moss has to have high humidity.
+For example, regular potting soil is suitable for growing moss in a terrarium because moss has to have high humidity.

 On the other hand, if you plant a terrarium with succulents, the base is lined with sand or gravel to hold moisture.
 The more water is held by the substrates, the higher the humidity levels become.

-That is why succulents can only survive in open terrariums while moss needs to be grown in a sealed enclosure.
+That is why succulents can only survive in open terrariums, while moss needs to be grown in a sealed enclosure.

-There are times when the soil is moist yet the humidity is not as high as you need it to be.
+There are times when the soil is moist, yet the humidity is not as high as you need it to be.

 Changing humidity without adding water